mongodb/vault-plugin-secrets-mongodbatlas/website/source/docs/secrets/atlasmongodb/index.html.md

     ttl                       2h0m0s
 ```

- ~> **Notice:**  If you don't set the TTL and Max TTL when you are creating a role, the default lease will be established if it was previously configured in the `mongodbatlas/config/lease` path, but if it didn't set, the TTL will be set with 768h by default.
+ ~> **Notice:**  If you don't set the TTL and Max TTL when you are creating a role, the default lease will be established if it was previously configured in the `mongodbatlas/config/lease` path, but if it didn't set, the TTL will be set with using Vault's by default.